hacdias/hacdias.com/content/categories/readings/_index.md

 ![](https://media.hacdias.com/2022-03-01-man-reading.gif "Man Reading Book") {.right .pixelated .book}

-This is my bookshelf with all books I remember reading in the past, or that I'm reading now or want to read in the near future.
-Most of them are in Portuguese since I read them thorough my childhood and teenage years.
-Many books added before 2021 may not have the correct reading dates attached.
+This is my bookshelf with all books I remember reading in the past, as well as some reviews.
+The further back you go, the more Portuguese books you will find, since I read them thorough my childhood and teenage years.
+Chances are that some books added before 2021 do not have correct dates.